 - qualitative research methods

-During my Master’s degree, I focused on interactions between contemporary religion and topical social issues, including eating disorders, disability, society, and the welfare state.
-At undergraduate level, I specialised in ancient religion and history.
+During my Master’s degree, I focused on interactions between contemporary religion and topical social issues including the welfare state and mental health.
+At undergraduate level, I specialised in Ancient Near Eastern and Roman religions, civilisations, and history.

 - MA Theology and Religion (University of Exeter)